hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 * `elastic_pool_id` - (Optional) Specifies the ID of the elastic pool containing this database.

-* `enclave_type` - (Optional) Specifies the type of enclave to be used by the database.
+* `enclave_type` - (Optional) Specifies the type of enclave to be used by the elastic pool.
+When `enclave_type` is not specified in the configuration file (e.g., the default) enclaves are not enabled on the database.
+Once enabled, by specifying `Default` or `VBS`, removing the `enclave_type` field from the configuration file will force the creation of a new resource.
 Possible values are `Default` or `VBS`.
-Removing `enclave_type` from the configuration file after it has been set will cause a new resource to be created.

 -> **NOTE:** `enclave_type` is currently not supported for DW (e.g, DataWarehouse) and DC-series SKUs.